Surfabout

 In 1979 down to the round of 16, Sydney went completely flat and showed no signs of improving.
-With the contest and television program series at risk, Surfabout showed just how mobile a "mobile" contest can be when Chapman and Hill after discussion with Contest Director Holmes (Tracks magazine Editor) took the decision a great cost to the sponsors to fly the final 16 contestants, contest officials and television crew 600 miles to big cold waves at Bells Beach for the remaining rounds.
-Six light aircraft flew over Bells Beach to find a beautiful 8 ft swell lined up off Point Rincon.
-Cheyne Horan was the winner of this never to be repeated spectacular.
+With the contest and television program series at risk, Chapman and Hill – after discussion with contest director Holmes – decided to fly the final 16 contestants, contest officials, and television crew 600 miles to Bells Beach for the remaining rounds.
+Six light aircraft flew over Bells Beach to find a usable 8 ft swell.

 In 1991 Coke ran a promotion giving the winner of a "pick the best wave" television competition a spot competing in the Surfabout.
 This was controversial among professional surfers because it would put some couch potato into a contest which had, at the time, the second-highest prize money on the world tour.
 Mark Richards defended them, saying "without Coke there is no such thing as professional surfing in Australia".
-The idea might have been a stunt, but with an endorsement like that from one of the big names in Australian surfing the controversy evaporated.